 3. Cancerous prostate cells survived treatment and are producing PSA.
 If this is true, the levels will increase faster than healthy prostate cells and most likely will reach the recurrence level of 0.2 and higher.
 But it may take several years to reach that point.

 Since my reading of 0.008, my levels have increased to 0.01, 0.012, and 0.015.
 A little outside the acceptable 30% error rate.
 Therefore, I’m no longer comfortable having the follow-up PSA test every six months and have moved back every three months.

 The waiting continues

 That concludes updates on my three recent health issues.
 All I can do now is monitor my PSA and wait for the surgeon to examine the lump in my groin.
-And since waiting can be incredibly stressful, I’m always looking for distractions in life to get my mind on other things.
+And since waiting can be incredibly stressful, I’m always looking for distractions to get my mind on other things.

 I’m grateful for the opportunity to share my prostate cancer diagnosis and lessons learned.
 You can listen to all my medical posts under Gogs’ Medical Testing.

-If you’re newly diagnosed with prostate cancer and live in Canada 🇨🇦 please request a free Reef Knot Kit from Prostate Cancer Foundation BC.
+If you’re newly diagnosed with prostate cancer and live in Canada 🇨🇦 please request a free Reef Knot Kit from Prostate Cancer Foundation Canada.
 Each kit contains a copy of my book, Prostate Cancer Strikes: Navigating the Storm.
 For more details, please read the Announcement in my local paper.